For buying my first homeReviewed April 2026

 How much deposit do you need?

-Most lenders require a minimum 5–10% deposit, though 20% avoids Lenders Mortgage Insurance (LMI).
-LMI protects the lender — not you — if you default, and can add tens of thousands of dollars to the cost of your loan.
-On a $700,000 purchase with a 10% deposit, LMI might cost $10,000–$18,000 depending on the lender and insurer.
+Most lenders require a minimum 5 to 10% deposit, though 20% avoids Lenders Mortgage Insurance (LMI).
+LMI protects the lender, not you, if you default, and can add tens of thousands of dollars to the cost of your loan.
+On a $700,000 purchase with a 10% deposit, LMI might cost $10,000 to $18,000 depending on the lender and insurer.

-If you're a first home buyer, certain government schemes allow you to purchase with as little as 5% deposit and no LMI — see our First Home Buyer Guide for details.
+If you’re a first home buyer, certain government schemes allow you to purchase with as little as 5% deposit and no LMI.
+See our First Home Buyer Guide and our LMI Guide for details.

 Income and serviceability